IMPROVE: Improving Management of Chronic Pain in Primary Care

 We invited 10 practices to participate in the eight-month implementation phase.
 During months one and two, practices continued with usual care, while documenting any concerns and/or frustrations with current opioid management procedures.
 Patient-reported functional assessment data was collected during this time to guide subsequent treatment and track opioid prescribing tool implementation.
 Over the next three months, practices were asked to utilize the practice-adaptable toolkit and implementation guide with new and current patients.
-During the final three months, providers and patients will be asked to complete de-identified questionnaires in a traditional practice-based research card study.
-Practices will also be asked for guidance on improving the tools and implementation guide.
+During the final three months, providers and patients were asked to complete de-identified questionnaires in a traditional practice-based research card study.
+Practices were also asked for guidance on improving the tools and implementation guide.

 This project was conducted from March 1, 2013 through April 2015.